-Where a pot is oversubscribed the normal process will be that eligible scheme bids are ranked in order of cost-effectiveness and the most cost-effective schemes are awarded funding until all the available funding is allocated.
+Where a pot is oversubscribed the normal process will be that eligible scheme bids are ranked in order of cost-effectiveness and the most cost-effective NISEP [22] November 2020 schemes are awarded the highest percentage of funding available within that category, the next most cost-effective scheme will receive a small percentage of the funding available and so forth until all the available funding is allocated.
 Schemes that straddle the cut-off point for funding may be offered part-funding.
 In the case of bids in a particular category exceeding the level of funding available, the more cost-effective schemes will be approved.
-However, to ensure the best use of funds NISEP [21] September 2019 and also equality of opportunity considerations, the Utility Regulator reserves the right to accept less cost effective schemes, e.g. where they provide good additionality or where geographic spread or specific target groups are relevant.
+However, to ensure the best use of funds and also equality of opportunity considerations, the Utility Regulator reserves the right to accept less cost effective schemes, e.g. where they provide good additionality or where geographic spread or specific target groups are relevant.
+Whole House Solution schemes targeted at off gas areas, which may be less cost effective, may be considered.